-MA: Yes, it was tough. [laughs].
-I didn't really have anything to compare it to, but I was just thrown into the winter.
-It was very cold.
-Yes, I think I overdressed.
+MA: I think I overdressed.
 I was sweating on deck on my first trip because I get cold really easily, so I didn't want to be cold out there.
-So, I was just layered up like you would not believe.
+I was just layered up like you would not believe.
 I eventually figured out what worked for me.
-But yes, and like the just the weather too this time of year.
-Like it's not necessarily just the cold, but like the rough seas just being thrown into that.
+But yes, the weather too this time of year.
+It's not necessarily just the cold, but the rough seas - just being thrown into that.